-Kitenge fabric is well loved worldwide because the bright colours help to make people feel instantly happier and uplifted.
-It is fun to wear the cheerful fabrics just as they are or when transformed into traditional and modern African print clothing.
+Kitenge fabric is well-loved worldwide because the bright colors help to make people feel instantly happier and uplifted.
+It’s fun to wear these cheerful fabrics just as they are or when transformed into traditional and modern African print clothing.

 Cotton yarns are woven by machine to produce grey cloth

 A digitally produced design is engraved onto copper rollers, which are printed onto both sides of the cloth using melted wax.
 The cloth is put inside an indigo dye bath where the exposed parts of the design are dyed and the wax areas are resisted.

 Special machinery may then crack the wax to create a marble or bubble effect.
 Large industrial machines print usually two or three colors onto the fabric design before and/or after the wax is removed by washing.
 The removed wax is recycled and used again for future fabric production.
 Different finishes can be applied to the cloth, which is often what makes the fabric more expensive.